jayleesc11/2022_Fall_NTUEE_Computer_Programming_Final_Project/README.md

 # NTUEE-Computer-Programming-Final-Project-Game-Student-vs-NTU
-This game is a tower defense game based on the university school life of the developers.
+This game is a tower defense game based on the university school life of the developers.<br>
 Players assume control of the Student side, taking defense against the NTU side which is controlled automatically by the program.

 ## For users: